The IGR range of field and market studies

 Last but not least, the effects on business by ergonomics should be investigated.
 Here an example from the production area.

 Employers are obliged to take appropriate measures or use suitable work equipment in order to avoid any stresses or strains that entail a risk to the health of their employees.
 Technical design solutions are available to prevent incorrect biomechanical stress to the musculoskeletal system in particular in the area of craft and industrial mass production with regular repetitive work procedures.

-This applies all the more for employees who are only able to carry out restricted tasks due to a previous illness or an accident etc. External help must be provided.
+This applies all the more for employees who are only able to carry out restricted tasks due to a previous illness or an accident etc..
+External help must be provided.
 [Source: German Federal Institute for Occupational Safety and Health, Dortmund]

-The integration of physically impaired employees into normal shift operations is theoretically possible once more through specific measures in the environmental and behavioural areas.
+The integration of physically impaired employees into normal shift operations is theoretically possible once more through specific measures in the environmental and behavioral areas.
 Field studies by the IGR are investigating whether and how such supportive measures can be implemented in practice.

 Example of a field study for administration:

 "Effectiveness of motivational software for electrically-powered height-adjustable desks in accordance with the interaction between environmental and behavioral ergonomics."

 The design of the workplace has an immediate effect on the behavior of an office worker.
 An obvious example: The use of electrically-powered height-adjustable desks enables the so-called sitting/standing dynamic effect.
 However, practical experience shows that gravity prevails after a short time and work is one more carried out in a seated position.
 How this phenomenon has been dealt with and what measures have been introduced in order to achieve healthy behavior may be read in the current press release from LINAK GmbH.